 Interspersed with the more traditional format of weekly Surgical Grand Rounds, given by experts in their fields, the surgery residents can expect to deliver three grand rounds during their training, each one supervised by a faculty mentor who is trained to provide insight as to the proper conduct of a formal presentation.
 In so doing, it is our intent to assure our graduates are given the skills needed to impart medical information to others--professionals and lay public alike.

 Morbidity and Mortality Conference

-Surgery Morbidity and Mortality conference is simply the most important teaching conference a training program can conduct.
-We have specifically designed this session to encourage the resident to take a proactive role in analyzing each complication in terms of creating a PowerPoint presentation to include the following: identification of causative factor(s); review of the literature to determine published standards of care and/or alternative options in managing the complication; and, definition of the extent to which the resident would alter his/her management of the complication faced with similar circumstances in the future.
+A Morbidity and Mortality conference is the most important teaching conference a training program can conduct.
+We have specifically designed our Morbidity and Mortality conference to encourage the resident to take a proactive role in analyzing each complication.
+The residents will create a PowerPoint presentation which includes the following: identification of causative factor(s); review of the literature to determine published standards of care and/or alternative options in managing the complication; and, definition of the extent to which the resident would alter his/her management of the complication faced with similar circumstances in the future.
 Each of the teaching staff is encouraged to withhold the rendering of an opinion until after the resident has completed his/her presentation.
 The Program Director summarizes the discussion, and provides written comments to the resident in terms of his/her intrepretation of the case.

 In these sessions, attendance is encouraged from those residents who are rotating on that given specialty for which the conference is designed.
 These conferences represent unique opportunities to enhance one's clinical skills within the scope of that conference.